Flyers lose 3rd straight, fall to 2-5-1 in December

 The Flyers tied it back up about 10 minutes later on Foerster's first of the night.
 Scott Laughton made a good play just after the Flyers killed off Foerster's high-sticking penalty.

+"I think the biggest thing is one breakdown can't lead to two," Cates said.
+"I think right now, you're kind of seeing us compound mistakes."

 • Travis Konecny and Matvei Michkov went scoreless.
 For Michkov, it was his fourth straight game without a point.
-The 20-year-old rookie was a minus-4 and played under 12 minutes.
+The 20-year-old rookie was a minus-4 and played 12:19 minutes.

 • The Flyers are back in action Saturday when they host the Blue Jackets (7 p.m.
 ET/NBCSP).